jquery/learn.jquery.com/page/performance/append-outside-loop.md

   - jQuery Fundamentals
 ---

-Touching the DOM comes at a cost; if you're appending a lot of elements to the DOM, you will want to append them all at once, rather then one at a time.
-This is common problem when appending elements within a loop.
+Touching the DOM comes at a cost.
+If you're appending a lot of elements to the DOM, you will want to append them all at once, rather than one at a time.
+This is a common problem when appending elements within a loop.

 ```
 $.each( myArray, function( i, item ) {